xwmx/nb/README.md

 # create a new note containing "This is a note."
 nb a "This is a note."

+# create a new note containing the clipboard contents with xclip
+xclip -o | nb a
 ```

 ##### Other Aliases: `create`, `new`